-Please allow me to be one of the first to wish you a very happy Thanksgiving holiday — unless you celebrate the American holiday in the eastern hemisphere, where it is already Thanksgiving as I write this; or if you happen to be Canadian, in which case you already celebrated Thanksgiving on Monday, October 12, 2020.
+Please allow me to wish you a very happy Thanksgiving holiday today, Thursday, November 25, 2021 — unless you happen to be Canadian, in which case you already celebrated Thanksgiving on Monday, October 11, 2021.

-The year 2020 was quite unique for many people, to put it mildly: the decimation of the entire travel industry worldwide due to the current 2019 Novel Coronavirus pandemic, which is thought to have contributed to almost 1.5 million deaths out of greater than 60 million confirmed cases; a record hurricane and tropical weather season in the Atlantic Ocean basin; intense wildfires; insane politics which included a wildly unprecedented election for the office of president in the United States; the continuously abhorrent lack of security of highly sensitive personal information; and a variety of a surfeit of other issues which seem to keep barraging us like a massive tidal wave every day and straining our collective patience — but that ironically can have us feeling thankful that we are not directly affected by those reports.
+As with 2020, the year 2021 was quite unique for many people, to put it mildly: the recovery of the decimation of the entire travel industry worldwide — punctuated with the pent-up demand of crowds simultaneously with supply issues due to shortages of both human capital and supplies — as a result of the current 2019 Novel Coronavirus pandemic.
+Insane political issues are still occurring around the world; the continuously abhorrent lack of security of highly sensitive personal information; and a variety of a surfeit of other issues which seem to keep barraging us like a massive tidal wave every day and straining our collective patience — but that ironically can have us feeling thankful that we are not directly affected by those reports.

 In fact, realizing how fortunate we truly are these days can be taken for granted, as there is always something to challenge us and test our mettle.
 Will we be successful at resolving issues and incidents which have a negative impact upon us — including everything which was associated with the current 2019 Novel Coronavirus pandemic?